 Best overall gym leggings

-Lululemon was praised repeatedly by our panel, but it was its Align Pant that four of our experts couldn’t get enough of.
-‘They are the softest pair of leggings I own — they feel like a second skin’, says Tally Rye, personal trainer and author of Train Happy, who wears them to work with her clients and for her own gym workouts.
+Our panel highlighted Lululemon a lot, which came as no surprise to us: They’ve been a firm Strategist favourite for years.
+But their Align Pant came out on top, highly recommended by four of our 11 experts.
+Tally Rye, a personal trainer and author of Train Happy, says that the leggings are “the softest pair I own — they feel like a second skin.”
+She wears leggings for both training clients and solo workouts.
 For Maria Eleftheriou, head of barre at Psycle London, Align’s allure is in the way they “hold their shape and quality during movements.”
 Digme Fitness founder Caoimhe Bamber likes the way the “thick, high waistband helps you feel tucked in,” while Courtney Murray, a barre teacher at triyoga, singles out these as one of the few black leggings that “remain completely opaque, despite constant washing.”
-They’re available in sizes UK 4-18, with three lengths and 29 colours, They also have a handy pocket inside the waistband, big enough for your locker key.
-Keep an eye out for the brand’s We Made Too Much sales, which often feature heavily discounted Align Pants in bold shades (think mustard yellow and rose pink).

-Three of our fitness experts recommended Nike’s range of leggings for multiple disciplines, including Rowen Aida, Nike training coach and owner of fitness and mindfulness platform Elevate by Rowen.
-Aida especially likes the One Luxe Tights.
-She rates their soft material — made of a stretchy polyester and elastane mix — which she says lend themselves to both low and high intensity workouts.
-Aida also says that the super high waist — “an absolute must for me” — helps her to feel comfortable while teaching a spin class.
-“Their fitting makes me feel so good, I wear them outside of class too, all the time.”
-Nike One Luxe are available in sizes XS-XL and in various shades and designs, but Aida says she tends to opt for black, as they don’t reveal any sweat spots.
+Another highly praised option came from Nike.
+Three of our experts mentioned their One Luxe tights, including Rowen Aida, a Nike training coach and owner of platform Elevate by Rowen.
+She rates their soft material — a stretchy polyester and elastane mix, primed for high- and low-intensity workouts — and says that the super-high waist helps her to feel comfortable while teaching a spin class.
+“Their fitting makes me feel so good, I wear them outside of class, too; all the time.”
+They were also the first pair of leggings I bought when I decided to upgrade from cheap pairs from Primark.

 [Editor’s Note: Though Aida represents Nike as a training coach, she purchased the leggings herself.]

-Three on our panel praised the Lululemon Fast and Free HR Tight for offering comfort and flexibility during fast-paced HIIT classes, dynamic stretches, intervals, and circuit training.
-“They’re silky on my skin, as well as shapely and supportive,” says Bamber, who has several pairs in different colours (there are seven in total, in sizes UK 4–18, and three lengths).
+Yes, there’s more Lululemon, but three of our experts have testified these leggings are up to the challenge of running, circuit training, fast-paced HIIT classes, and dynamic stretches.
+“They’re silky on my skin, as well as shapely and supportive,” says Digme’s Bamber, who has several pairs in different colours.
+They dry quickly after the sweatiest classes, according to Eleftheriou.
 Rye likes the “useful pockets on the back of the waistband and outside thigh, and thick, comfortable high waist,” and thinks “they are great cost-per-wear: I have worn them two or three times a week for the past three years, and they are only just wearing out.”
-They dry quickly after the “sweatiest classes,” according to Eleftheriou.

 Best for dance